-2.5.1.1.1.1 R815 SMW: Change the BIOS and iDRAC Settings
+2.5.1.1.1.1 Dell R815 SMW: Change the BIOS and iDRAC Settings

-This procedure assumes that the SMW is disconnected from the boot RAID and connected to a keyboard, monitor, and mouse.
+- The SMW is disconnected from the boot RAID. - The SMW is connected to a keyboard, monitor, and mouse (without this direct connection, some procedure instructions will not work as intended).

 This procedure changes the system setup for a Dell R815 SMW: the network connections, remote power control, and the remote console.
-Depending on the server model and version of BIOS configuration utility, there could be minor differences in the steps to configure the system.
+Depending on the server model and version of BIOS configuration utility, there may be minor differences in the steps to configure the system.
 For more information, refer to the documentation for the Dell server used at this site.
-Because Cray ships systems with most of the installation and configuration completed, some of the steps may have been done already.
+Because Cray ships systems with most of the installation and configuration completed, some of these steps may have been done already.

-For a Dell R630 SMW, see R630 SMW: Change the BIOS and iDRAC Settings on page 25.
+For a Dell R630 SMW, see Dell R630 SMW: Change the BIOS and iDRAC Settings on page 27.